syyunn/citation-dwg-wto/README.md

 # citation-dwg-wto
-LaTex work to summarize how to recover citation directed weighted graph formulated by the state &amp; legal actors participating in the WTO DSB.
+LaTex work to summarize how to reconstruct directed weighted graph of articles of WTO agreements using the legal precedents.

 # Todos
 - [ ] Distinguish Illegal Subsidy from CVD and change the explanation at Section 4 Empirical Findings